 Can you please support your children by checking that they complete and submit any homework that they have on time.
 They will often practise skills that they have been taught in class or do research for topic based work and it is an important part of their learning.
 Children will also have spellings and times tables to learn as well as reading (daily if possible) to an adult.
 The more opportunities they get to practise reading; the better they get.

 On a weekly basis, children are set Maths, Literacy and spelling homework.
 It is expected that all children will complete this work and hand it in on time.
 As well as an important way to reinforce work that has been done in school, the children need to adopt good habits before going to secondary school.
-For these reasons, teachers will be setting up homework sessions at playtimes and/or lunchtimes for children who don’t return their homework.
+For these reasons, teachers may set up homework sessions at playtimes and/or lunchtimes for children who don’t return their homework.
 This will apply to KS1 and KS2.

 We have very high expectations of your children and we want them to achieve to the best of their ability.
 Learning is a continuous process, it doesn’t stop at the end of the school day and that is why we want to encourage children to work outside school hours.